Board & Staff

 Board Member

-Vice President at Misionero
+Vice President, Misionero

 Pete grew up in Ventura County in a fifth-generation farming family and spent 26 years at Earthbound Farm where his relationship with EFI was formed.
 He has been on the EFI Standards Committee since 2018 and helped Misionero achieve EFI certifications at two of their packing facilities.